 - Age Group Ranking in each race with an Age Group race- Top3 winners in each age group are awarded on race day during the awards ceremony.

-- Age Group Championship as part of the France National Series (further information can be found HERE) (infos about 2019 will follow shortly).
+- Age Group Championship as part of the France National Series (further information can be found HERE).

 - Qualification for the European Championship in Age Group race category.
-Further information can be found HERE (infos about 2019 will follow shortly when the annoucement of the venue will be published).
+Further information can be found HERE.

 - Qualification for the World Championship in Age Group race category (direct qualification only via age group category races that are part of the National Series).
 Further information can be found HERE.